Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems

-The analysis in \cite[Theorem 6.3]{LSAT} then reveals that the complexity of such a multi-level scheme is at most $\mathcal{O}(\vv^{-2-p})$ for a RMSE of order $\vv$.
-This coincides with the result of the earlier discussion, where the number of particles was fixed across all time-discretisation levels.
-However, now without the assumption of a multiplicative error bound as in \eqref{eq:VarAssump}.
+The analysis in \cite[Theorem 6.3]{LSAT} then reveals that the complexity of such a multilevel scheme is at most $\mathcal{O}(\vv^{-2-p})$ for a RMSE of order $\vv$.
+This coincides with the result of the earlier discussion, where the number of particles was fixed across all time discretisation levels.
+However, this holds now also without the assumption of a multiplicative error bound as in \eqref{eq:VarAssump}.
 This means that if both, the number of time-steps and number of particles, are varied with the level, then an additive bound for the variance decay yields the same computational complexity as a MLMC scheme with a multiplicative rate (\ref{eq:VarAssump}) but where only the number of time-steps are varied across the levels.
-Also, according to Table 1 in \cite{AT}, if $s=2$ and the computation of the interaction terms is of order $N^{2}$, then both MLMC estimators, i.e.\ where either only the number of time-steps or where both the number of particles and the number of time-steps vary with the levels, yield the same computational complexity.
+Also, according to Table 1 in \cite{AT}, if $s=2$ and the computation of the interaction terms is of order $N^{2}$, then both MLMC estimators, i.e., where either only the number of time-steps or where both the number of particles and the number of time-steps vary with the levels, yield the same computational complexity.
 However, if the complexity in terms of $N$ is only of order one and $s=2$, then Table 1 in \cite{AT} reveals that it is more efficient to keep the number of particles constant across all levels; see Section \ref{SEC:TR} for details.

-The remainder of this article is organised as follows: In Section \ref{Section:Sec2}, we precisely introduce the class of delay equations considered here and state the first order convergence result for the Milstein schemes.
-Section \ref{Section:SectionAnti} is concerned with the analysis of the antithetic approach, which allows us to construct a numerical scheme without simulating the L\'{e}vy area, but still achieves convergence order one in a MLMC framework.
-Section \ref{Section:Sec4} illustrates the numerical performance of the proposed time-stepping schemes.
+The remainder of this article is organised as follows: In Section \ref{Section:Sec2}, we introduce the precise class of delay equations considered here and state the first order convergence result for the {tamed} Milstein schemes.
+Section \ref{Section:SectionAnti} is concerned with the analysis of the antithetic approach. {This allows us to construct a numerical scheme without simulating the iterated stochastic integrals, which still achieves convergence order one in a MLMC framework.} Section \ref{Section:Sec4} illustrates the numerical performance of the proposed time-stepping schemes.
 The proofs of the main convergence results are deferred to Sections \ref{Section:Sec3} and \ref{panti}. \\ \\

 \textbf{Preliminaries:} \\ \\